 You can recognize some inflammatory conditions because their names end in “itis” – arthritis, appendicitis, gastritis, laryngitis, pancreatitis, dermatitis, meningitis (inflammation of the membranes that cover the central nervous system), peritonitis (inflammation of the membrane that covers all the abdominal organs and inside walls of the abdomen).
 Two inflammatory conditions that don’t end in “itis” are asthma (usually caused by an allergy to an ingested substance) and pneumonia, an inflammatory reaction to the invading micro-organisms in the lungs.
 Some of the above conditions are very serious and if not halted, cause death.
 In the event that someone contracts these conditions consult with any reputed doctors similar to dr timothy steel and seek immediate medical assistance.

 While inflammation helps fight disease and protect parts of the body, it also suspends the body’s normal immune response and certain metabolic processes.
 While in the short term this is not a problem, in the long term it causes progressive damage that is why there are medicines and remedies available that can specifically target inflammation.
 NSAIDs are the most common treatment in reducing inflammation and are often taken orally by tablets.
 Medical marijuana is also used as a treatment and these can be taken via triple chamber bubblers, as an oil, or asedible gummies .

 Chronic systemic inflammation is not confined to a particular tissue but involves the lining of blood vessels and many internal organs and systems.
 This inflammatory process is often associated with free radical damage and oxidative stress and may not cause pain, as some internal organs do not relay pain.
 Because there is no pain, you may not be aware of the serious damage systemic inflammation is causing, often leading to chronic, debilitating, and even life-threatening diseases, some of which are listed above.
-(For information on effective supplements to reduce inflammation, click here and write “inflammation” on subject line.)
+(For more information on ways to reduce inflammation, write an email here and write “inflammation” on subject line.)

 What Are Free Radicals and Oxidative Stress?